 - 8. Upgrade to Newer Versions of the OS

-- 9. Seamless switch work between multiple Apple devices with Handoff
+- 9. Seamlessly switch work between multiple Apple devices with Handoff

 - macOS management for the modern enterprise